basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/querying-nodejs.md

 keywords: [developers, client, 2i, search, nodejs]
 ---

-## NodeJS Version Setup
+## Node.js Version Setup

-For the NodeJS version, please download the source from GitHub by either [cloning](https://github.com/basho/taste-of-riak) the source code repository or downloading the [current zip of the master branch](https://github.com/basho/taste-of-riak/archive/master.zip).
+For the Node.js version, please download the source from GitHub by either [cloning](https://github.com/basho/taste-of-riak) the source code repository or downloading the [current zip of the master branch](https://github.com/basho/taste-of-riak/archive/master.zip).